kt3k/moneybit/README.md

 # Ledger YAML

-This represents the general ledger.
+This is the output of this cli and represents the general ledger.
 The accounts in the input journal are collected by its account type and its major type.
 It has the following format.

 ```
 asset: